 As keepers of Zozobra's flame, the Santa Fe Kiwanis work diligently to protect and preserve the legacy of creator Will Shuster, and they use the history of the Burning of Zozobra as an educational tool.

 What will Year Five of the Decades Project, celebrating the 1970s, bring to the City Different?
-You'll have to come to Fort Marcy Park in Santa Fe, NM, on Friday, September 1, 2017 to find out!
+You'll have to come to Fort Marcy Park in Santa Fe, NM, on Friday, August 31, 2018 to find out!